Lovely-Angel-K/Lovely-K/README.md

-# Lovely-K
+# About me
-My personal repository
+## My personal repository
+I'm new to this; but committed to the core to grasp all I can.